agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/clgLearner.rst

 **Learning the graph**

-To learn the graph of a CLG (ie the dependence between variables) we use a modified PC algorithm based on the work of Diego Colombo, Marloes H. Maathuis: Order-Independent Constraint-Based Causal Structure Learning(2014).
+To learn the graph of a CLG (ie the dependence between variables) we use a modified PC algorithm based on the workof Diego Colombo, Marloes H. Maathuis: Order-Independent Constraint-Based Causal Structure Learning(2014).

 The independence test used is based on the work of Dario Simionato, Fabio Vandin: Bounding the Family-Wise Error Rate in Local Causal Discovery using Rademacher Averages(2022).

-.. autofunction:: pyAgrum.clg.learning.supremum_deviation

-.. autofunction:: pyAgrum.clg.learning.test_indep

-.. autofunction:: pyAgrum.clg.learning.test_indep.RAveL_PC

-.. autofunction:: pyAgrum.clg.learning.test_indep.RAveL_MB

-.. autofunction:: pyAgrum.clg.learning.test_indep.PC_algorithm

-**Learning the parameters**

-To learn the parameters of a CLG, we use linear regression.

-.. autofunction:: pyAgrum.clg.learning.fitParameters
+.. autoclass:: pyAgrum.clg.learning.CLGLearner